In-House vs. Generic, and Everything In Between

 That said, my personal recommendation would be to stick to the technical side.
 As said before, that’s what really matters.

-What is your take on the entire issue?
+What’s your take on this issue?
 Similar sentiments, or perhaps a different take on the classification of movements?
-Do let me know in the comments below.
+Let me know in the comments below.